Time Blocking 101 – Where Does Your Time Really Go?

 • What needs more focus, and what can be done in short bursts?

-• What tasks are similar?
+• What tasks are similar and could be grouped together?

 Step 3: Block Your Time